-The Department of Social Services will continue to make sure you get the services you need while protecting your health and the health of our team members.
-We will offer important updates about our offices and services below.
+The Department of Social Services is committed to making sure you get the services you need while protecting your health and the health of our team members.
+We will continue to offer important updates about our offices and services below.
 Please check back frequently for the most recent information.

 Public Notice & Order